BIGJRA/BIGJRA.github.io/rejuv.md

 go ahead and enter for $3,500.

 You’ll get 800 steps and 30 Poke Balls per run.
-I recommend grabbing a Level 35-38 Pokémon and a lot of repels - most of the 1% encounter Pokémon (not Wobbuffet, though) are higher level than the rest, so you can parse for them via repels.
+I recommend grabbing a Level 35-38 Pokemon and a lot of repels - most of the 1% encounter Pokemon (not Wobbuffet, though) are higher level than the rest, so you can parse for them via repels.

 Jeminra Woods: Area 1 (Middle Left)